shivanshdave/2020-432/projects/project2/README.md

 ## Some Restrictions (What data are you *not* allowed to use?)

 - No projects on coronavirus or COVID-19, please.
 If it is important to you to do work in that area, please do it in the setting of [Homework 5](https://github.com/THOMASELOVE/2020-432/tree/master/homework/hw05).
+- No hierarchical data.
+Do not submit a plan to work with data that really require the use of multi-level models.
 - No data stored as part of any R package, without Dr. Love’s express approval (send email to request approval before submitting the proposal form.)
 - You are not allowed to use data from a textbook or other educational resource for learning statistics, data science or related methods (online or otherwise.)
 - You are not allowed to use data Dr. Love or Dr. Briggs or any other faculty member at CWRU has provided to you for educational purposes.
 - You cannot reuse the data from your 432 Project 1, although you can use related data to answer new questions.
 You are welcome to reuse data you used in your 431 project to study new questions if it is otherwise suitable and you haven’t used it in Project 1 for 432.
-- No hierarchical data.
-      - We do not want you to attempt to work here with data that really require the use of multi-level models.
-      - One example would be a model of patient results that contains measures not just for individual patients but also measures for the providers within which patients are grouped, and also for health systems in which providers are grouped.
-      - Another example would be a model of individual people’s outcomes where the covariates are gathered at the state or county level, as well as at the level of individuals.
-      - If your proposed research question involves the analysis of data that are nested like those above, we will reject the project.
-There simply isn’t time to learn the best approaches for that stuff in this context.
 - Dr. Love is pretty tired of data from Kaggle, from the UC Irvine Machine Learning Repository, from the Cleveland Clinic Lerner College Repository and data from data analysis competitions.
 Avoid those unless you can make a very strong argument for their relevance to a question of real interest to you.

 -----------